Thesourcebit/Thesourcebit.github.io/README.md

 * If you don't know how to code, you can help me by proposing improvements or reporting bugs.
 Make sure you do understand how the tool works before opening an issue.

 # License
 * Android-H is licensed under the GPL license.
-See LICENSE for more information.
+See <a href="https://github.com/prashantmi/Android-H/blob/master/LICENSE">"LICENSE"</a> for more information.

+# Project Status, Realease And Download
+* Android-H's current version is v1.0, You can download the latest release from <a https://github.com/prashantmi/Android-H/releases/latest">"here"</a>

 # Disclaimer
 * This application is issued only for knowledge purpose any actions or activities related to this application/script is solely your responsibility, the misuse of this application/script can result in criminal charges brought against the persons in question.